chef-boneyard/chef-web-docs-2016/step_resource/step_resource_package_use_whitespace_array.rst

      end
    end

-where ``|pkg|`` is used to define the name of the resource, but ensure that each item in the whitespace array has its own name.
+where ``|pkg|`` is used to define the name of the resource, but also to ensure that each item in the whitespace array has its own name.